Akuli/porcupine/README.md

 related to plugins, they will probably give you an idea of how things are done in Porcupine.

+If you don't know what to do, ask me (by making a new issue, for example).
+I will likely go through the open issues and choose a few that you can work on, considering your experience with tkinter and porcupine, and then explain to you what exactly is the problem with each issue and how I imagine it could be fixed.
+Feel free to ask help if you get stuck.

 If you want to develop porcupine, make a fork of Porcupine with the button in the top right corner of this page.
 Then install Python 3.7 or newer and